social-streets/the-slice/site-template/src/data/articles/publics-photos-life-lockdown.md

   - "features"
 featuredImage: "/images/Rebecca-Landon-Queues.jpg"
 author: "siva-thangarajah"
-excerpt: "What makes this image unusual, and typical of Covid-19, is the singular plane spotted in the left hand of the photo.
+description: "What makes this image unusual, and typical of Covid-19, is the singular plane spotted in the left hand of the photo.
 Detje says ‘they’re so rare now, compared to how many planes we would normally see’."
 ---

 If you could sum up your experience of Roman Road during lockdown in one picture, what would it be?